Catherine Jagiellon still fascinates Finns

 It was customary for a bride to adopt the fashions of her new home region, and Catherine did the same.
 Written a year after her dowry inventory, a Swedish inventory shows that the richly decorated Polish gowns were replaced with more subdued Northern fashion, and some typically Polish accessories were no longer in use.
 Thus, Catherine did not introduce Italian or Spanish fashions to the North but rather came dressed in Polish clothing and soon adopted the style of the Northern Renaissance.

-1. In the 16th century, clothes and accessories were made by a variety of experts specialising in weaving and dying, cutting, sewing, embroidering, lacemaking, jewellery making, and more.
-As a result, it is challenging for a single person to try and do everything by themselves.
+In the 16th century clothes and accessories were made by a variety of experts specializing in weaving and dying, cutting, sewing, embroidering, lacemaking, jewellery making and more.
+As a result, it is challenging for a single person to do everything alone.
 Additionally, the construction of 16th-century clothing items is not always clear.
 However, numerous examples show that it is possible to create beautifully made, historically accurate-looking items despite these challenges.

 The inventories of Catherine’s possessions present another challenge.
 The language used in the documents is from the 16th century, and they are written in Polish and Swedish.
 The grammar, expressions, and terms in these documents differ from our 21st-century language.
 Some words or expressions can be difficult to understand because they have fallen out of use, as have the things they describe.
 In cases where some of the details are vague or something essential is missing from the description, a case-by-case assessment is needed to determine the best way forward.